-The Original Redevelopment Project Area was evaluated for the City by Kane, McKenna and Associates, Inc. in November and December, 1988.
+The Original Redevelopment Project Area was evaluated fpr; %e'Gity'; by:" Kane, McKenna and Associates, Inc. in November and December, 1988.
 Based upon surveys, inspections, research and analysis of the Original Redevelopment Project Area by the City of Chicago and Kane, McKenna and Associates, Inc., the Original Redevelopment Project Area qualified as a "Conservation Area" as defined by the Act.
-A separate report entitled "Eligibility Study of a Proposed Redevelopment Project Area for Tax Increment Financing in the Madison-Racine Study Area", Chicago, Illinois, dated January 1989 (see Attachment 2) describes the surveys and analysis undertaken and the basis for the finding that the Original Redevelopment.
-Project Area qualifies as a "Conservation Area" as defined by the Act.
+A separate report entitled "Eligibility Study of a Proposed Redevelopment Project Area for Tax Increment Financing in the Madison-Racine Study Area", Chicago, Illinois, dated January 1989 (see Attachment 2) describes the surveys and analysis undertaken and the basis for the finding that the Origina.Y Redevelopment Project Area qualifies as a "Conservation Area" as defined by the Act.
 Summarized below are the findings of the "Eligibility Study of a Proposed Redevelopment Project Area for Tax Increment Financing in the Madison-Racine Study Area".
 The Madison-Racine Redevelopment Project Area was characterized by the presence of four (4) of the blighting factors as listed in the Act, impairing the sound growth of the taxing districts in this area of the City.
-Specifically:

-Of the fourteen (14) factors set forth in the law, in addition to age four (4) were present in the Original Redevelopment Project Area.
+Specifically: Of the fourteen (14) factors set forth in the law, in addition to age four (4) were present in the Original Redevelopment Project Area.

-The blighting factors which are present are reasonably distributed throughout the Original Redevelopment Project Area.
+The blighting factors which are present are reasonably distributed throughout the Original Redevelopment Project Area. >> \ described in the "Madison-Racine Redevelopment Project Plan and Project Eligibility Report" dated November 28,1988:

-All areas within the Original Redevelopment Project Area show the presence of blighting factors.

-The following conservation factors were present within the Original Redevelopment Project Area as described in the "Madison-Racine Redevelopment Project Plan and Project Eligibility Report" dated November 28, 1988:
+All areas within the Original Redevelopment Project-^Area show the presence of blighting factors.
+The following conservation factors were present within the Original Redevelopment Project Area as

-1. Age.
+1- Age. ^

-Of the approximately seventy-two (72) buildings within the area, about sixty-three (63) or eighty-eight percent (88%) were thirty-five (35) years of age or older.
-Age as a factor was presentto a major extent in all the twelve (12) blocks that comprise the Original Redevelopment Project Area.
+Of the approximately seventy-two (72) buildings within the area, about sixty-three (63) or eighty-eight percent (88%) were "" thirty-five"(35) years of age or olderr Age as a factor was present-to a major extent in all the twelve (12) blocks that comprise the Original Redevelopment Project Area.